Hecter94/EndlessSky-PluginArchive/plugins.md

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote># Galactic-War
-This is a repository for endless sky mod "Galactic War" The mod is currently in development stage, many things are subjected to changes later on.
+This is a repository for the Endless Sky mod "Galactic War".
+The mod is currently in development stage, so many things are subject to change later on.

 Currently the mod requires Endless Sky version 0.9.15+ to work properly.

 ![GWcap2](https://user-images.githubusercontent.com/19187937/152830096-35d610a9-1fde-46a0-b4b8-694035cab411.PNG)

 ## About
 This is a massive content mod about a war in another galaxy.
-While no storyline exist yet there's a large galaxy to explore filled with various aliens with different advancement and specializations.
+While no storyline exists yet, there is a large galaxy to explore, filled with various aliens that have different advancements and specializations.

 Currently the plugin consist of:

 * 1 Accessible galaxy.

-* 26+ Races with their own ships and outfits.
-Some with unique mechanic such as territory changes or even hunt you down depending on your interactions.
+* 27 Races with their own ships and outfits.
+Some with unique mechanics such as territory changes or they can even hunt you down depending on your interactions with them.

 * Over 100 Ships,